Level 3 Cambridge Technical in Sport & Physical Activity

-Level 3 Sport is equivalent to three ‘A’ Level grades A – E and must be studied over the two years.
+Level 3 Sport is equivalent to either 1 or 2 ‘A’ Levels and must be studied over two years to achieve a grade.

 As well as the above, students will also be expected to take part in regular lesson support or assist with lower school and primary school activities.

 The level of attainment will be marked individually for each unit of the course, in line with Cambridge Technical guidelines.
 The grades will be: